Auguste Rodin: Formative years

 In 1864, Rodin began to live with a young seamstress named Rose Beuret (born in June 1844), with whom he stayed for the rest of his life, with varying commitment.
 The couple had a son named Auguste-Eugène Beuret (1866–1934).
 That year, Rodin offered his first sculpture for exhibition and entered the studio of Albert-Ernest Carrier-Belleuse, a successful mass producer of objets d'art.
 Rodin worked as Carrier-Belleuse' chief assistant until 1870, designing roof decorations and staircase and doorway embellishments.
 With the arrival of the Franco-Prussian War, Rodin was called to serve in the French National Guard, but his service was brief due to his near-sightedness.
 Decorators' work had dwindled because of the war, yet Rodin needed to support his family, as poverty was a continual difficulty for him until about the age of 30.
-Carrier-Belleuse soon asked him to join him in Belgium, where they worked on ornamentation for the Brussels Stock Exchange.
+Carrier-Belleuse soon asked him to join him in Belgium, where they worked on ornamentation for the Bourse Palace in Brussels in 1871.

 Rodin planned to stay in Belgium a few months, but he spent the next six years outside of France.
 It was a pivotal time in his life.
 He had acquired skill and experience as a craftsman, but no one had yet seen his art, which sat in his workshop since he could not afford castings.
 His relationship with Carrier-Belleuse had deteriorated, but he found other employment in Brussels, displaying some works at salons, and his companion Rose soon joined him there.
 Having saved enough money to travel, Rodin visited Italy for two months in 1875, where he was drawn to the work of Donatello and Michelangelo.
 Their work had a profound effect on his artistic direction.
 Rodin said, "It is Michelangelo who has freed me from academic sculpture."
 Returning to Belgium, he began work on The Age of Bronze, a life-size male figure whose naturalism brought Rodin attention but led to accusations of sculptural cheating – its naturalism and scale was such that critics alleged he had cast the work from a living model.
 Much of Rodin's later work was explicitly larger or smaller than life, in part to demonstrate the folly of such accusations.